third774/ng-bootstrap-form-validation/README.md

 ## Custom Error Messages

-### Global Custom Errors
+### Module Level Custom Errors

-Optionally, you can pass an `ErrorMessage` array into the `.forRoot()` method in your `app.module.ts` to provide custom errors across your entire app.
+You can provide an `ErrorMessage` array via the `CUSTOM_ERROR_MESSAGES` multi-provider in your module to provide custom errors across your module/app.
 In order for this to be AOT compatable, the function definitions **must** be exported. see below for an example

 `custom-errors.ts`
 ```ts